Gregor Strasser: Death

 Having achieved national power in January 1933, Hitler and the NSDAP began eliminating all forms of opposition in Germany.
 In what became known as the Night of the Long Knives, the entire SA leadership was purged, which took place from 30 June to 2 July 1934.
 Hitler, along with other top Nazis such as Hermann Göring and Himmler, targeted Ernst Röhm and other SA leaders who, along with some of Hitler's political adversaries, were rounded up, arrested, and shot by members of the Schutzstaffel (SS) and Gestapo.
 Among them was Strasser.
-Historian Richard Evans surmises that Strasser was most likely killed for having been allegedly offered a position by the predecessor conservative Weimar government, a tie which made him a potential political enemy, due to the personal enmity of Himmler and Göring, both of whom Strasser had been critical of during his role in the party's leadership.
+Historian Richard J. Evans surmises that Strasser was most likely killed for having been allegedly offered a position by the predecessor conservative Weimar government, a tie which made him a potential political enemy, due to the personal enmity of Himmler and Göring, both of whom Strasser had been critical of during his role in the party's leadership.
 Whether Strasser was killed on Hitler's personal orders is not known.
 He was shot once in the main artery from behind in his cell but did not die immediately.
 On the orders of SS general Reinhard Heydrich, Strasser was left to bleed to death, which took almost an hour.
 His brother Otto had emigrated in 1933.